MARS-UVA/training-bot/README.md

 6. Right click on the port, and select update driver> browse my computer for drivers> Select the driver folder you downloaded in step 1

+# Connecting pi to internet
+1. Plug pi into your laptop via usb-c

+2. ssh into the pi
+`ssh mars@hostname.local` where hostname is the label on the pi's ethernet port

+3. `sudo nmcli conn up eduroam`